OUR TEAM OF COUNSELLORS

 Mavis has 15 years’ experience counselling and facilitating groups in the West Auckland community.
 She has extensive experience in the areas of family violence, family relationships and relationship with self.
 She also works alongside clients experiencing grief, depression and anxiety.
 Mavis uses dream-work as a way of enabling clients to gain insight and strength and to connect with their inner process.
 Working with people and families impacted by disability is of particular interest to Mavis.

-Craig Gemmell - Te Atatu Peninsula
+Vic Hathaway - Te Atatu Peninsula